sudoskys/StableDiffusionBook/docs/paint/index.en.md

 - Word order

+[^2]
+It appears that VAE uses a statistical method known as Bayes' theorem.
+When calculating the goings-on of tokens, the first few words seem to anchor the distribution of the remaining word tokens in the potential space.

+The earlier tokens have more consistent positions, so the neural network is more likely to predict their relevance.
+In Bayesian inference, the first token or evidence in the matrix is important because it sets the initial probability condition.
+But later elements simply modify the probability conditions.
+Thus, at least in theory, the final token should not have more influence than the previous token.

-The way the parser understands things is opaque, so there is no way of knowing exactly whether the lexical order has an "anchor" effect.
+But the way the parser understands things is opaque, so there is no way to **exactly** know whether lexical order has an "anchor" effect.

 ### Movement and Poses